warwickdatasciencesociety/deep-dive-into-sql/README.md

 ### Support Channels

-Unlike our beginners' courses, we do not currently have a mentoring scheme for this course.
-Instead, the course leader will arrange office hours for you to drop into and ask questions.
+Unlike some of our other courses, we do not currently have a mentoring scheme for this course.
+Instead, the course coordinator will arrange office hours for you to drop into and ask questions.

 If you are self-teaching, feel free to reach out to Dominika Daraż (the content co-author and course coordinator) on [LinkedIn](https://www.linkedin.com/in/dominika-dara%C5%BC-b13335162/) or Patricio Hernandez (the content co-author) on [LinkedIn](https://www.linkedin.com/in/patriciohdzs/)